codekiddy2/Visual-Studio-gtkmm/readme/fundamental.md

 Make sure you set up your system and IDE as told.

-**Final step**

-In solution explorer beside this file there might be other files named by package and their version. (ex. libiconv-1.14.txt)

-These files contain specific information and additional instructions you need to perform before starting the build process.

-there migh be more such files but you need to read the one with latest version number. that is the package which we will build.

 **Test projects**

 Almost each solution has several test projects, their purpose is to